 What is this medication for?

-Lorazepam belongs to the class of medications called benzodiazepines.
+Lorazepam belongs to the class of medications called benzodiazepines, a class used for its sedative effects.
+It works by slowing down the communication between the nerves in the brain.
 Lorazepam is used for anxiety disorders, for short-term relief of anxiety-related symptoms, or for anxiety associated with depression.
 It works by slowing down the communication between the nerves in the brain (i.e., the central nervous system).

 Some people experience some improvement in anxiety about one-half hour after taking lorazepam.
 Injectable lorazepam can be used as an initial treatment for the control of prolonged seizures (status epilepticus).